MattWindsor91/baps3-spec/comms/internal/feature-playlist.md

 indexed by 8 or -2, and the last item by 9 or -1.

-Responses from the playlist server __must__ use non-negative indices _only_; negative indices are for the convenience of clients.
+Responses from the playlist server __must__ use non-negative indices _only_; negative indices are for the convenience of client requests.

 ## Playlist hashes